irbtim/Getting-and-Cleaning-Data/README.md

-2. Extracts only the measurements on the mean and standard deviation for each measurement.
+-2.
+Extracts only the measurements on the mean and standard deviation for each measurement.

-#Create a lVector with TRUE values for the ID, mean() & stddev() columns and FALSE for others
+Create a lVector with TRUE values for the ID, mean() & stddev() columns and FALSE for others

 v<-(grepl("activity..",colNames) | grepl("subject..",colNames) | grepl("-mean..",colNames) & !grepl("-meanFreq..",colNames) & !grepl("mean..-",colNames) | grepl("-std..",colNames) & !grepl("-std()..-",colNames))
 dataSet <- dataSet[v==TRUE]